Magic: The Gathering – Puzzle Quest: Game currency

-Mana Runes

 Mana Runes are the standard currency in the game.
-They are used to level up your Planeswalkers.
+They are used to level up Planeswalkers.
 Players are rewarded runes for completing Story and Quick Battle duels.
 Players can also receive runes by collecting Daily Rewards.

-In Story mode, players receive a larger amount of runes for winning a duel the first time, increasing in amount as you progress through story mode; subsequent wins award 100 runes.
-Players also receive 50 runes for a loss in Story mode.

-In Quick Battle mode, players receive 300 runes for a win, and potentially more for defeating opponents of a high level.

-Mana Crystals

 Mana Crystals are the premium in-game currency.
 They are used to buy new Planeswalkers and Booster Packs.
 Players are rewarded Mana Crystals for completing secondary objectives in story mode.
 Players can also receive crystals by collecting Daily Rewards.

-As in most Free to Play games with premium currency, players may purchase Mana Crystals at the following rates (prices in USD):